The 20 Largest Cities in the World

-Two thousand years ago, there were a mere 170 million people living on the entire planet Earth, according to WorldPopulationHistory.org.
+Two thousand years ago, there were a mere 170 million people living on Earth.
 The human race has been on an upward trajectory ever since—logging in at 7.7 billion people in 2019 and projected to reach 10 billion by the 22nd century.
 What the most populated cities in the world used to look like is equally shocking.

 Our burgeoning population presents many challenges, according to the United Nations, especially as countries look to hit sustainability goals by 2030.
 Basically, the more humans there are on Earth, the more resources such as food, water, and the land we need, the more resources we take away from other species, and the more waste we generate.

 There is some good news.
-Population increases are slowing down and in some countries, and elsewhere, some populations are shrinking, according to the U.N.
+Population increases are slowing down and in some countries, and elsewhere, some populations are shrinking.
 Still, there are other places that are virtually bursting at the seams.
-For United Nations World Population Day, on July 11, we look at the 20 most populous metropolitan areas on the planet—defined as core cities plus their surrounding communities—as tallied by World Population Review.
+We’re looking at the 20 most populous metropolitan areas on the planet.

 Almost 5,400 people per square kilometer are packed into this urban area on Brazil’s coast.
-It’s one of the most popular travel destinations in South America, and yet over 20 percent of its residents live in impoverished conditions in almost 800 favelas, or so-called “substandard” districts around town, according to The Rio Times.
-On the plus side, though, population growth is slowing, down from a high of 4.2 percent in 1965, to .61 percent in 2019.
-Although, it’s still one of the most populated cities in the world.
-This is shocking considering how many people there are on earth.
+It’s one of the most popular travel destinations in South America, and yet over 20 percent of its residents live in impoverished conditions in almost 800 favelas, or so-called “substandard” districts around town.
+On the plus side, though, population growth is slowing.
+In 2019, Rio de Janeiro was the 19th most populated city in the world.

 16. Lagos, Nigeria